qrn99/nancyqiu.github.io/_pages/about.md

 Currently, I contribute to **NSF-funded projects** exploring how upper-division mathematics courses can better support future high school teachers.
 I also work with Dr. [Steven Dow](https://spdow.ucsd.edu/) at [ProtoLab](https://protolab.ucsd.edu/) UCSD, where I explore crowdsourcing workflows to support collective intelligence.

-I received my Honours B.Sc. in Mathematics and its Application in Teaching, Statistics, and Computer Science from the [University of Toronto](https://www.utoronto.ca/), and completed an M.Sc. in Applied Mathematics at the [University of British Columbia](https://www.ubc.ca/).
+I received an Honours B.Sc. in Mathematics and its Application in Teaching, Statistics, and Computer Science from the [University of Toronto](https://www.utoronto.ca/), and completed an M.Sc. in Applied Mathematics at the [University of British Columbia](https://www.ubc.ca/).

 Outside of research, I enjoy journaling and folding origami.